r-rocha/jsPsych-in-Qualtrics/mkdocs/save-php.md

     /* Change 5: Add the clean up and continue functions.*/
     on_finish: function (data) {

-        /* Change 7: Call the save function -- CHOOSE ONE! */
+        /* Change 7: Calling the save function -- CHOOSE ONE! */
+        // include the participant ID in the data
+        // this must be done before saving jsPsych.data.get().addToLast({participant: sbj_id});

         save_data_json();
         save_data_csv();